The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Your loan’s interest rate depends on many factors, including your down payment, credit score, the appraised value of the home you’re buying and the time period, or term, of your loan.
-We’ll break down how to find the best mortgage rates for your home purchase.
+We’ll break down how to shop for the best mortgage rate for your home purchase.

 Steps to get the best interest rate on your mortgage

-As you consider your options for your next mortgage, it’s a good idea to set yourself up as best you can to ace the loan application and score the lowest rate.
+As you consider your options it’s a good idea to set yourself up as best you can to ace the loan application and score the best mortgage rate.
 “There are three pillars: your credit score, your income (which is converted to a debt-to-income ratio) and your assets,” explains Josh Moffitt, president of Silverton Mortgage in Atlanta.

 Ready to learn how to get the lowest interest rate on a mortgage?
-Follow this seven-step process.
+Follow this eight-step process.

 1. Improve your credit score